ajaoooluseyi/notes-api/README.md

 # notes-api

+### Description
+Built on Django, it is a note api for saving and retrieving notes from a database.
+It has full CRUD capability.

+_Instructions to run_

 On the terminal execute the below command to create the projects' working directory and move into that directory.